Posted in Philosophy

 Can we escape our own torture?
 Yes, we can.
 We must be willing to work toward the greater good and move forward not backwards.
 A nation of sons and daughters of immigrants shouldn’t belittle and vilify new immigrants, regardless of skin tone or religious background.
 Our religious communities should follow their own teachings and be accepting and supportive of those who are different and downtrodden.
 We should, without hesitation, embrace our unvarnished national history and acknowledge what we did right and what we’ve done wrong.
 We need to be unabashedly proud and uncomfortably ashamed at the same time.
 We should welcome challenging ideas and ideals while respecting our neighbor’s individual preferences and orientations just like you want yours respected.
 Check and double check everything we see, read, and/or hear on the internet or media.

 We don’t have to live in an all or nothing social and political system.
 If we don’t start listening and understanding all perspectives and compromising; our representative democratic republic we will perish a very public, humiliating, painfully slow, grotesque death and fall into a tyrannical autocracy.
-Unfortunately, there are a lot among us those who want nothing more. simplebender.com
+Unfortunately, there are a lot among us those who want nothing more. #NeverFearTheDream simplebender.com

 This article was first published in the Bend Bulletin 1/24/24